neoxia/apoyo/packages/std/README.md

 **fp-ts**:

-This library has been heavily inspired by `fp-ts`, and has re-implemented a lot of useful concepts (Results, Tasks, Decoders, Option, Ord, pipe, etc...)
+This library has been heavily inspired by `fp-ts`, and has re-implemented a lot of useful concepts (Results, Tasks, Option, Ord, pipe, etc...)

 However, `fp-ts` is unfortunaly too complicated to use and doesn't always integrate well with existing code.
 As such, while this library may have a few similarities, `@apoyo/std` has been heavily simplified for easier usage.